Skip to content

 Key Type Default Scope Description

-config Map - per .cm file The config section, applies for the automations defined in the current file
+config Map - per .cm file Root configuration section, applies to the automations defined in the current file.

-config.ignore_files [String] [] per .cm file Exclude specific files
+config.ignore_files [String] [] per .cm file Files to exclude from consideration.

-config.user_mapping [String: String] [] per .cm file Key value list of Git user detailes and Git provider account names
+config.user_mapping [String: String] [] per .cm file Map Git user details to provider account names.

 config.admin.users